PoisotLab/ms_metaweb_perspectives/README.md

 to joint species distribution models. $^a$: statistical interactions; $^b$: joint-SDM-like approach. {#tbl:methods}

-The popularity of graph embedding techniques in machine learning is more prosaic than the search for structural invariants: graphs are discrete objects, and machine learning techniques tend to handle continuous data better.
+The popularity of graph embedding techniques in machine learning is more than the search for structural invariants: graphs are discrete objects, and machine learning techniques tend to handle continuous data better.
 Bringing a sparse graph into a continuous, dense vector space [@Xu2020UndGra] opens up a broader variety of predictive algorithms, notably of the sort that are able to predict events as probabilities [@Murphy2022ProMac].
 Furthermore, the projection of the graph itself is a representation that can be learned; @Runghen2021ExpNod, for example, used a neural network to learn the embedding of a network in which not all interactions were known, based on nodes metadata.
 This example has many parallels in ecology (see @fig:prediction), in which node metadata can be given by phylogeny or functional traits.
 Rather than directly predicting biological rules [see *e.g.* @Pichler2020MacLea for an overview], which may be confounded